 The Annapolis Yacht Club Race Committee is responsible for running all of the "adult" sailboat racing that is hosted by AYC.
 The race committee also runs junior championships.
 Weekend regattas and championships usually happen between April and early-November.
 The Wednesday Night Racing series runs from the last Wednesday in April until Labor Day.
-The winter Frostbite Series traditionally starts the first Sunday in November and runs through last Sunday before Christmas, then starts up again the first Sunday in February through the end March.
+The winter Frostbite Series traditionally starts the first Sunday in November and runs through last Sunday before Christmas, then starts up again the first Sunday in February through the end of March.
 We host a special, fun day of racing on New Year's Day known as the Hangover Bowl.
 The Race Committee is on the water a minimum of 35 days for the annually scheduled weekend events, another 10-15 days for championship regattas hosted by the Club, and about another 25 Wednesday and Sundays.
-In 2018, the race committee is scheduled to run approximately 80 "circles" of racing.
+In 2018, the Race Committee is scheduled to run approximately 80 "circles" of racing.

-The social aspect of Race Committee is great fun as you’ll get to know fellow members of the Club who give up their time to ensure that the sailors get not only a large quantity of races BUT most importantly, quality races.
+The social aspect of Race Committee is great fun, as you’ll get to know fellow members of the Club who give up their time to ensure that the sailors get not only a large quantity of races BUT most importantly, quality races.
 Post racing for most events there is a social function at the Club and Race Committee members are welcome.

 Getting Involved with the Race Committee

 Click here to log-in to our RC Volunteer Service Site (hosted by CERVIS) to register to serve on race committee, or review/edit your prior commitments.